 - Automatic podcast updates, auto-downloads and transfers –

 This program isn’t a general-purpose podcast manager, but it can add podcasts to rhythmbox/gpodder/amarok/etc.

 - iTunes Store – This will not let you connect to iTunes store accounts or buy anything.
 (This includes private iTunesU courses that require an enrollment key, an Apple ID, and an iPad/iPhone.)

 Linux: Tunesviewer works well even on older computers, but you must have pygtk >= 2.16 and lxml available.
 This shouldn’t be a problem for recent versions of Ubuntu, Fedora etc, these requirements should install automatically.

-Android: 2.2 or later is recommended.
-The latest version (1.3) has improved support for Android 4.x, in addition to security improvements.
+Android: The latest version (1.3) has improved support for Android 4.x and newer, in addition to security improvements.

 - Open the package and it should install.
 After installing, you should see TunesViewer on your Applications – Internet menu.

 - If you encounter error getting the latest version installed or get “python-support” dependency error on 16.04, please see here.